department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/research/research-plan.md

 June 2022

 ## Background
 Our project is part of the Digital Health Modernization strategy, which aims to create a centralized place for Veterans to access their health information.
 As part of this effort, MyHealtheVet (MHV), including Secure Messaging, will be replatformed to VA.gov.
-We developed a prototype of what Secure Messaging in MHV on VA.gov could look like, which we are testing as part of this research.
+We developed a prototype of what Secure Messaging in MHV on VA.gov could look like on desktop and on a mobile device, which we are testing as part of this research.

 You can read more about our Digital Health Modernization strategy [here](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/products/health-care/digital-health-modernization/product).